Network effects in default clustering for large systems: Numerical studies and simulation results

 As with the previous example, we truncate at the level $K=20$, and choose the time endpoint to be $T=1$.
 We do the numerical iteration with time step being 0.01.
-We run 50,000 Monte Carlo trials and plot the overall limiting loss $D_{2\text{approx},t}$ in the two cluster approximation.
+We run 50,000 Monte Carlo trials and plot the overall limiting loss $D_{2\text{approx},t}$ in the two level of interaction approximation.
 In the left plot of Figure \ref{F:LimitingLossCorePeriphery}, we see that the two approximations perform similarly in estimating the overall loss rate.
 This can be also verified via the plot of the mean of overall loss rate over time for each one of the two approximations in the right plot of Figure \ref{F:LimitingLossCorePeriphery}.

-We can also investigate the mean impact on a name in the two-cluster approximation case.
-Since $k_1=1,2,\dots,6$ and $k_2=1,2,\dots,8$ we will have in total $6 \times 8=48$ different types of mean impacts in the two-cluster approximation case.
+We can also investigate the mean impact on a name in the two-level of interaction approximation case.
+By Table \ref{T:jointrank2} we will have $10$ different types of mean impacts in the two-level of interaction approximation case.
 These are demonstrated in Figure \ref{F:MeanImpactCorePeriphery}.

-It is instructive to compare the low rank approximation based on just the first cluster with the low rank approximation based on the first two clusters.
+It is instructive to compare the low rank approximation based on just the first level of interaction with the low rank approximation based on the first two levels of interaction.
 The dotted lines are very well approximated by the solid line in Figure \ref{F:MeanImpactCorePeriphery}.
 In fact, we computed numerically the percent error of the mean impact on a name from the two different approximations, that is,

-and in all cases the percent error made by using the one-cluster approximation versus the two-cluster approximation was not greater than $1.7\%$ for all times $t\in[0,1]$.
-For comparison purposes we also mention that the computation of $D_{t}$ and $Q_{t}$ based on the two-cluster approximation took about twelve times more than the their computation based on the one-cluster approximation, indicating considerable savings in computational time while maintaining accuracy.
+and in all cases the percent error made by using the one-level of interaction approximation versus the two-level of interaction approximation was not greater than $1.7\%$ for all times $t\in[0,1]$.
+For comparison purposes we also mention that the computation of $D_{t}$ and $Q_{t}$ based on the two-level of interaction approximation took about two times larger than the their computation based on the one-level of interaction approximation, indicating savings in computational time while maintaining accuracy.
 Lastly, notice that the mean default impact on names of type $k_{1}=1,\cdots,6$ from system wide defaults is ordered according to the order of the corresponding contagion coefficients $\beta_{1}^{C,k_{1}}$ via Table \ref{T:betaC1}.